cristocola/Pomodoro_Fusion_v2/TECHNICAL_DOCUMENTATION.md

     *   When a work timer is completed for a selected task, the `actual_pomodoros` count for that task is incremented in this database.
     *   This database powers the new "Task Dashboard," which displays the calendar view of work history.

-### EC2 Deployment (Unchanged)
+### EC2 Deployment

 The application runs on an Amazon Linux 2023 EC2 instance with the public IP `http://16.171.52.110/`.
-The two `systemd` services remain the same.
+The two `systemd` services are configured as follows:

 **1. Web Server Service (`pomodoro.service`):**
 Runs the web interface on port 80.